TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 The simplest approach is to use [Playwright to interact with your Storybook](https://storybook.js.org/docs/writing-tests/import-stories-in-tests/stories-in-end-to-end-tests#with-playwright).

-* Each story has a dedicated URL, e.g. `http://localhost:6006/?path=/story/react-virtual-scroll-virtuallist--default`
+Each story has a dedicated URL that you can treat as a [permalink](https://storybook.js.org/docs/configure/user-interface/sidebar-and-urls#permalink-to-stories).
+By default, this is based on a combination of the component's title and the story's name.
+For example, the URL for my first story is `/?path=/story/react-virtual-scroll-virtuallist--default`.

-* The page hosts your component within an iframe
-* You can locate the component within the page using `page.locator('iframe[title="storybook-preview-iframe"]').contentFrame()` then chain on whatever locator you want within the page.
+The page hosts your component within an iframe.
+You can locate the component within the page using `page.locator('iframe[title="storybook-preview-iframe"]').contentFrame()` then chain on whatever locator you want within the page.
+This is not documented and determined by experiment, so would be sensible to abstract the details within some common test utility functions.

-* Interact with arg controls as part of the test using `page.locator('#control-itemCount')`
+Similarly, you can interact with the arg controls using locators like `page.locator('#control-itemCount')` which gives you access to an input field that sets the `itemCount` prop.

-* Alternatively you can use a URL that contains just the control (the content of the iframe) and interact with it directly `http://localhost:6006/iframe.html?id=react-virtual-scroll-virtuallist--default`
+If you don't need to interact with the arg controls, you can use a URL that contains just the component (the content of the iframe) and interact with it directly: `/iframe.html?id=react-virtual-scroll-virtuallist--default`.

-* You can create multiple stories as starting points for tests or [override the args](https://storybook.js.org/docs/writing-stories/args#setting-args-through-the-url) of existing stories in the URL `http://localhost:6006/?path=/docs/react-virtual-scroll-virtuallist--docs&args=itemCount:200` or `http://localhost:6006/iframe.html?id=react-virtual-scroll-virtuallist--default&args=itemCount:200`
+You can create multiple stories as starting points for tests or [override the args](https://storybook.js.org/docs/writing-stories/args#setting-args-through-the-url) of existing stories in the URL.
+For example,  `/?path=/docs/react-virtual-scroll-virtuallist--docs&args=itemCount:200` or `/iframe.html?id=react-virtual-scroll-virtuallist--default&args=itemCount:200`.

 # Black Box Testing

-* This all looks great but there's a problem
-* Component and integration tests should treat the component as a black box, interacting entirely through the public interface
+This all looks great but there's a problem.
+Component and integration tests should treat the component as a black box, interacting entirely through the public interface.

-* Storybook prioritizes ease of setup and encourages intrusive integration
-* Stories are placed next to the corresponding component's source code
-* Stories use relative imports not package imports
-* The Storybook app uses a custom build process that directly includes component source code rather than using the build packages
+Storybook prioritizes ease of setup and encourages intrusive integration.
+Stories are placed next to the corresponding component's source code.
+Stories use relative imports not package imports.
+The Storybook app uses a custom build process that directly includes component source code rather than using the built packages.

-* I could have libraries that pass all units, component and integration tests while being unusable because I've forgotten to export something vital
+I could have libraries that pass all unit, component and integration tests while being unusable because I've forgotten to export something vital.

 # Storybook as a monorepo app

-* The consensus from the Storybook monorepo [discussion](https://github.com/storybookjs/storybook/discussions/22521) is that Storybook should be setup as just another app in the monorepo.
-* There are lots of benefits from doing it this way
+The consensus from the Storybook monorepo [discussion](https://github.com/storybookjs/storybook/discussions/22521) is that Storybook should be set up as just another app in the monorepo.
+There are lots of benefits from doing it this way.

-  * Get rid of the special case extra directories in the monorepo root
-  * Storybook config and source code (stories) become part of a dedicated Storybook app
+You can get rid of the extra special case directories in the monorepo root.
+Your Storybook config and stories become part of a dedicated app.
+You can set everything up like any other app.
+There's no need for special Storybook build commands, output directories and dependency management.

-  * Use `dev` and `build` scripts like any other app rather than special Storybook magic
-  * Stories import component packages using the public interface like any other app
-  * Clean separation of Storybook dependencies from those for other apps and packages
+We can use `dev` and `build` scripts like any other app rather than `storybook` and `build-storybook`.
+There's a clean separation of Storybook dependencies from those for other apps and packages.
+Our stories can import components using fully scoped packages and resolve the dependency like any other app.

-  * Option to have multiple Storybook apps if you need different configurations.
+Finally, this approach also gives you the option to have multiple Storybook apps if you need different configurations.
 For example, if you have components that use other frameworks.

-* First remove all the sample stories to get down to a minimal set of files to muck around with
-* Setup a basic app skeleton by copying and pasting from my existing `spreadsheet-sample` app
+I started by removing all the sample stories to get down to a minimal set of files to muck around with.
+I then set up a basic app skeleton by copying and pasting from my existing `spreadsheet-sample` app.

-* The Storybook [Vite builder](https://storybook.js.org/docs/builders/vite) uses the project's existing Vite config file by default so hopefully should just work
+The Storybook [Vite builder](https://storybook.js.org/docs/builders/vite) uses the project's existing Vite config file by default so hopefully should just work.
-* Moved the `.storybook` config directory from root to `apps/storybook/.storybook`
+* I moved the `.storybook` config directory from root to `apps/storybook/.storybook`
 * Moved `VirtualList.stories.tsx` from `packages/react-virtual-scroll/src` to `apps/storybook/src`
 * Updated `.storybook/main.ts` to look for stories in `../src` rather than `../stories` or directly in packages
 * Changed the story to import from `@candidstartup/react-virtual-scroll`

-* Updated `package.json`
+Finally, I updated `package.json`.

 ```json
 {